Reporting Suspected Unlawful Activity and Protection from Retaliation - UTDBP3105

-If the Office of Institutional Equity and Compliance determines not to proceed with a complaint investigation, he or she will send a notification letter to the complainant stating the reason for that determination.
-The notification letter will also include a statement informing the complainant that the complainant may appeal the determination not to proceed.
-The appeal must be delivered to the appropriate Vice President, or his or her designee, within ten (10) working days after the complainant's receipt of the notification letter.
+If ICET determines not to proceed with a complaint investigation, a notification will be sent to the complainant stating the reason for that determination.
+The notification will also include a statement informing the complainant that they may appeal the determination not to proceed.
+The appeal must be delivered to the Appropriate Administrator, or their designee, within (10 working days after the complainant's receipt of the notification letter.
 The appeal must be in writing and signed by the complainant and must state why the decision not to proceed with an investigation of the retaliation complaint was in error.

-The Vice President or designee will respond within twenty (20) working days of receipt of the appeal.
+The Appropriate Administrator or designee will respond within 20 working days of receipt of the appeal.
 If the decision to dismiss is upheld, that decision is final.
-If the decision to dismiss is overturned, the complaint is sent back to the Office of Institutional Equity and Compliance for investigation in accordance with the procedures outlined below.
+If the decision to dismiss is overturned, the complaint is sent back to ICET for investigation in accordance with the procedures outlined below.

-During the retaliation complaint investigation process, the complainant and the respondent will provide the Office of Institutional Equity and Compliance with all documents relied upon regarding the issues raised in the complaint.
+During the investigation process, the complainant and the respondent will provide the investigator with all documents relied upon regarding the issues raised in the complaint.

-The investigator will provide a proposed statement of findings, copies of relevant documents, and relevant physical evidence to the Vice President, or his or her designee, within thirty (30) working days of receipt of the respondent's statement, unless unusual circumstances require more time.
-The Vice President or designee and the investigator shall meet within ten (10) working days thereafter to discuss the findings.
+The investigator will provide a proposed statement of findings, copies of relevant documents, and relevant physical evidence to the Appropriate Administrator, or their designee, within thirty (30) working days of receipt of the respondent's response to the allegations and supporting documentation, unless unusual circumstances require more time.
+The Appropriate Administrator or designee and the investigator will meet to discuss the findings.

-Within fifteen (15) working days after that meeting, the Vice President or designee shall take one of the following actions:
+Within 20 working days from receipt of the proposed findings, the Appropriate Administrator or designee shall take one of the following actions: